OpenMDAO/OpenMDAO/openmdao/docs/features/building_components/scaling.rst

   ============  ==============  ================

 For residuals, scaling works the same way, except that the argument to :code:`add_output` is :code:`res_ref`.
+Note: :code:`ref` scales only the outputs and :code:`res_ref` scales only the residuals.
+As mentioned previously, residual scaling defaults to the output scaling in explicit components.
+In other words, :code:`res_ref` is set to :code:`ref` by default.

 Scaling with an offset
 ----------------------